jts272/hello-django/README.md

    - import, queryset var, context dict
 2. Supply context dict to the render() args
 3. Access the vars in the HTML file with templating syntax

+### Using conditionals

+The templating syntax is like Jinja2, in that `{{}}` represents data and `{%%}` represents logic.

+The general flow is to start a loop, then use conditionals to display data from the db.
+For example, if an item has an `is_done` property, display the item name within a `<strike>` tag.

+Furthermore, the self-closing `{% empty %}` block can be used to render HTML in the instance that the model has no entries.